sgarcia0206/comp122-f23/format-encodings/notes_11_06.md

      - track:  git branch --set-upstream-to={upstream}     # to make it a remote branch
      - merge:  git merge {name}
        - merge {feature} into {dev}:  git checkout {dev}; git merge {feature}
-         * you completed your work on a new feature, and want it intergraded into the team's dev branch
+         * you completed your work on a new feature, and want it integrated into the team's dev branch
        - merge {dev} into {feature}:  git checkout {feature}; git merge {dev}
          * you have NOT completed your work on a new feature, BUT you want say current with the team's development